Contemporary Writing and Production

-Every year the Professional Writing Division and Contemporary Writing and Production Department organize a series of faculty and student concerts, showcasing faculty and student compositions and arrangements.
+The Professional Writing and Music Technology Division and the Contemporary Writing and Production Department organize a series of faculty and student concerts, showcasing their compositions and arrangements.
 A series of prestigious awards and tuition credits are given to our most meritorious students in both the fall and spring semesters.

-Students that want to declare CWP as their major for Spring 2016 and forward are subject to the new CWP Major Declaration policy as indicated below:
+Students who want to declare CWP as their major starting in spring 2016 and going forward are subject to the new CWP Major Declaration policy, as indicated below:

 1. Students who have declared CWP as their major and received a grade of B or better in each of the following classes may continue in the major:

-- For AR-111 and HR-112: Students must receive a grade of B or better in AR-112 Arranging 2.
+- For AR-111 and HR-112: Students must receive a grade of B or better in AR-112: Arranging 2.
 Students who do not receive a grade of B or better need to see the department chair.
 Do not retake AR-111 and HR-112; see the chair before registering.

 3. Students who receive a D in any of these classes (MTEC-111, AR-111, HR-112) must repeat that class before redeclaring the major.